mdhont/blacksmith/README.md

   * Compile software components in an isolated environment using Docker images.
   * Customise the compilation logic to modify the default behaviour.
 E.g. customize the arguments to pass to the `configure` command.

 >NOTE: Please note this library is currently under active development.
-Any release versioned 0.x is subject to backwards incompatible changes.
+Any major release is subject to backwards incompatible changes.

 ## Installation